 All lectures take place at The Glennie Room, The Glennie School, 246A Herries Street, Toowoomba 5.45 pm for prompt start at 6:00 pm.
 Please note, the lectures will be on a Thursday going forward.

 Annual Subscription: $155.00

 Membership includes 8 Lectures and a delicious supper with a glass of wine or orange juice at the conclusion of the lecture.
 The subscription also includes the Christmas Breakup Party with entertainment.
-Those members renewing their subscription will receive a Complimentary Guest Voucher if they have renewed by 31st January, 2016.
+Those members renewing their subscription will receive a Complimentary Guest Voucher if they have renewed by 31st January, 2018.